Spin coherence scale: operator-ordering sensitivity beyond the Heisenberg-Weyl group: Introduction

 First, we show that $\SCS^2$ has appropriate behaviour for maximally and minimally noncommutative states.
 We link its value to the usefulness of a state for sensing rotations in three dimensions, which has garnered recent attention in quantum metrology \cite{KolenderskiDemkowiczDobrzanski2008,Stocktonetal2011,ChryssomalakosHC2017,Bouchardetal2017,Martinetal2020}.
-Just as for the QCS, $\SCS^2$ is exactly a measure of the coherence present in a density operator expressed in an angular momentum basis, weighted by how classically different the two states being superposed are, then averaged over all three angular momentum operators \eq{ \SCS^2\propto\sum_{i=1}^3\sum_{m,m^\prime}(m-m^\prime)^2|\vphantom{a}_i\langle m|\rho|m^\prime\rangle_i|^2. } It is SU(2) invariant so that the orientation of the spin is immaterial, as desired, and linked to numerous measures of quantumness for spins \cite{Goldbergetal2020extremal}.
-Moreover, $\SCS^2$ provides an upper and lower bound on distance measures to the set of classical states, is a \textit{bona fide} witness of nonclassicality, and exhibits all of the intriguing connections to decoherence and noise properties of a state that are found for the QCS~\cite{CompanionLongArxiv}, where now depolarization noise is more appropriate than loss for this physical system.
+Just as for the QCS, $\SCS^2$ is exactly a measure of the coherence present in a density operator expressed in an angular momentum basis, weighted by how classically different the two states being superposed are, then averaged over all three angular momentum operators. \sugg{The angular momentum bases are comprised of eigenstates of the angular momentum operators, $J_i|J,m\rangle_i=m|J,m\rangle_i$, where $m\in\{-J,-J+1,\cdots,J\}$.
+The spin coherence scale then takes the form} \eq{ \SCS^2\propto\sum_{i=1}^3\sum_{m,m^\prime}(m-m^\prime)^2|\vphantom{a}_i\langle \sugg{J,}m|\rho|\sugg{J,}m^\prime\rangle_i|^2. } It is SU(2) invariant so that the orientation of the spin is immaterial, as desired, and linked to numerous measures of quantumness for spins \cite{Goldbergetal2020extremal}.
+Moreover, $\SCS^2$ provides an upper and lower bound on distance measures to the set of classical states\sugg{; i.e., to all states that can be written as a convex mixture of coherent states \cite{Titulaer,Richter}.} It is a \textit{bona fide} witness of nonclassicality,\footnote{\sugg{The meaning of ``classicality'' is not unanimous.
+Here, we term ``classical'' any state written as a convex mixture of coherent states; viz., states that have positive Glauber-Sudarshan-type quasiprobability distributions \cite{Titulaer}.
+Note that witnesses of nonclassicality for continuous-variable states other than the QCS are also possible, with famous criteria including the Wigner negativity \cite{Kenfack}, Wigner-Yanasee skew information \cite{Luo}, Mandel Q parameter and degree of squeezing \cite{Agarwal2,Richter,Ryl}, the entanglement potential \cite{Asboth}, and the Kirkwood-Dirac distribution \cite{DeBievre23,ArvidssonShukur2024KD}.
+When the same witnesses are applied to spin systems, they do not always agree as to which states are the most quantum~\cite{Goldbergetal2020extremal}.}} and exhibits all of the intriguing connections to decoherence and noise properties of a state that are found for the QCS~\cite{CompanionLongArxiv}, where now depolarization noise is more appropriate than loss for this physical system.
 The connection to quasiprobability distribution fluctuations is more challenging due to quasiprobabilities having richer properties for SU(2) than for the more familiar Heisenberg-Weyl group, but we show that many of the QCS-style properties hold and many more hold in the limit of large spins.